CircleOfFifths/CircleOfFifths.github.io/index.md

 ---

 *In the Examen journal made by the Campus Ministry Office, the friday entries always ask for a creative output, and so, I make songs.
-I'll just be sharing some of those that I'm confident with*
+I'll just be sharing some of those that I'm confident with.*

 ### SY 2022-23, Week 1